Petra Seeger

 Petra Seeger is a German documentary film director and producer.
-Her 2008 documentary film, In Search of Memory: The Neuroscientist Eric Kandel explores the life of Eric Kandel, a Nobel Prize winning Austrian neuroscientist whose research focused on learning and memory.
+Her 2008 documentary film, In Search of Memory: The Neuroscientist Eric Kandel explores the life of Eric Kandel, a Nobel Prize winning Austrian-born Jewish-American neuroscientist whose research focused on learning and memory.

 Career

 Seeger has worked as a director since 1979.
 Creating documentaries for the Westdeutscher Rundfunk, she covered the life of filmmaker Christoph Schlingensief, director Peter Zadek, and filmmaker/playwright Wim Wenders.
 In 1999, she founded a production company named Petra Seeger Film.
 Her 2008 documentary film In Search of Memory engages with the life of Nobel Prize winning Austrian neuroscientist Eric Kandel.
 The film includes interviews with Kandel, his family, and friends, as well as archival footage and recreations of his childhood, and his recollections of witnessing Kristallnacht and his emigration to New York in 1939.

 Critical reception

 In Search of Memory has been reviewed in Nature, the New York Times, The Boston Globe, Variety, The Christian Science Monitor, The Chicago Reader, and the Chicago Tribune.
 In Search of Memory received the "Best Documentary" award at the 2010 Bavarian Film Awards.
 In Search of Memory is included in the permanent collection of the U.S. Holocaust Museum.